Chris Neil: Professional

 The 2011–12 season was a good one for both Neil and the Senators.
 During the regular season, Neil registered 13 goals and 28 points in 72 games, his best offensive totals since 2006–07.
 Picked by many analysts to finish at or near the bottom of the standings, the Senators made the 2012 playoffs and came within one game of upsetting the first-seeded New York Rangers in the Eastern Conference Quarterfinals.
-In the series, Neil knocked forward Brian Boyle out of the series with a hit in Game 5 that inflicted a concussion on the player.
-After the season, after enforcers Matt Carkner and Zenon Konopka departed Ottawa via free agency, the Senators subsequently re-signed Neil to a three-year contract worth $5.75 million.
+In the series, Neil knocked forward Brian Boyle out of the series with a hit in game five that inflicted a concussion on the player.
+After the season, once enforcers Matt Carkner and Zenon Konopka departed Ottawa via free agency, the Senators subsequently re-signed Neil to a three-year contract worth $5.75 million.

-During the 2012–13 NHL lock-out, Neil elected not to play in Europe, as several of his teammates did, and instead remained in Ottawa and practised with the Carleton Ravens, who were coached by his ex-Senators teammate Shaun Van Allen.
+During the 2012–13 NHL lock-out, Neil elected not to play in Europe, as several of his teammates did, and instead remained in Ottawa and practised with the Carleton Ravens, who were coached by his former teammate Shaun Van Allen.

 Acknowledging his leadership role with the organization, the Senators named Neil an alternate captain on September 14, 2013.
 He scored his 100th career regular season NHL goal on January 23, 2014, against Ben Bishop of the Tampa Bay Lightning.
 Neil played in the 2014 Heritage Classic at Vancouver, registering an assist and two penalties.

 As the 2014–15 season unfolded, Neil was hampered by a hamstring injury that kept him out of the line-up for several games, and he recorded just four goals and seven points in his first 38 games.
 As the team slipped out of the 2015 playoff picture, General Manager Bryan Murray approached Neil to gauge his willingness to accept a trade to a contending team; Neil indicated that he would prefer to stay in Ottawa, though trade rumours persisted and he saw his role diminish under new head coach Dave Cameron.
 As many as ten teams reportedly contacted Murray to inquire about Neil's availability as the NHL trade deadline approached.
 On February 14, 2015, the trade rumours were quieted as Neil suffered a fractured thumb in a fight with Edmonton Oilers winger Luke Gazdic, and the Senators subsequently announced that he would be out of the Ottawa line-up indefinitely as a result.

 On February 28, 2016, Neil signed a one-year, $1.5 million contract extension with the Senators to return for the 2016-17 season.
 Neil played in his 1000th NHL game on December 10, 2016, a road game against the Los Angeles Kings.
 Neil squared off with Jordan Nolan during that game.
 Neil was then honored with a pregame ceremony prior to the Senators' December 14 home game against the San Jose Sharks.

 In June 2017, it was announced that Neil and the Senators mutually separated due to Neil being displeased with his limited role under head coach Guy Boucher, allowing Neil to become an unrestricted free agent for the 2017-18 season.
 He did not sign with another team.